palmuuuu/cs338/eve.md

 This is the message that Alice sent to Bob that I got:

-"
-Dear Bob, check this out. https://www.surveillancewatch.io/ See ya, Alice.
+`Dear Bob, check this out. https://www.surveillancewatch.io/ See ya, Alice.`
-"

 #### If the integers involved were much larger, the following issues might arise: